slyedoc/raven_bvh/readme.md

 > RTX cards feature fixed-function "RT cores" that are designed to accelerate mathematical operations needed to simulate rays, such as bounding volume hierarchy traversal.  - [wikipedia](https://en.wikipedia.org/wiki/Nvidia_RTX#Ray_tracing)

 These cores speed up the BVH traversal, but the acceleration structure is computed on the cpu.
-This project is an experiment on building the bvh natively in bevy, and then using it for things like mouse cursor or an agent's sensors.
+This project is an experiment on building the bvh natively in bevy.
 Of coarse if you have a bvh, you are going to try raytracing with it. =-)

 ## Overview